Who Wants to Kill Jessie?

 Andre Gregory and Wallace Shawn, both known from the New York cultural and theater scene, play “Andre Gregory” and “Wallace Shawn,” which is to say they play themselves or at least variations on themselves.
 In real life Gregory had made a name for himself as an experimental theater director, traveling the world in search of groovy artistic expression.
 (He was a sometimes actor post-My Dinner with Andre, most memorably as John the Baptist in The Last Temptation of Christ).
 Shawn, the son of legendary long-time New Yorker editor William Shawn (which gave him lifelong NY high-brow street-cred) had some success as an off-off Broadway playwright, but ever since Woody Allen cast him as Diane Keaton’s ex-husband in Manhattan he has worked steadily as a character actor.
 The two started to record their own conversations and then got director Malle involved to help shape it into a script.

 Obviously the film is through the eyes of Shawn (he’s the “My” in the title).
 Opening with his narration, he explains that even though life is not going well recently he is dreading having to meet an old acquaintance, Andre, for dinner.
-He’s heard that Andre was ...
+He’s heard that Andre was telling people at a dinner party that he can talk to trees.
+Once the meal and conversation get rolling he becomes completely absorbed in Andre’s stories of Transcendental Meditation while ...

 Set in the rapidly changing times of 1960s England, Billy Liar tells the story of a young man who's impervious to change and weak from imagination.
 Most teenagers go through a phase of deception—one in which they exaggerate their circumstances and experiences in order to get respect and acceptance from their peers.
 Young boys and girls brag about certain sexual encounters or invisible spouses, or some claim that generic items bought on sale were expensive.
 These claims at excellence are sometimes made out of boredom, but oftentimes are done just for the chance to exercise their imaginative muscles.
 When they reach adulthood, these traits are usually written off as juvenile and grown-up mentalities eventually set in.
 Our protagonist, Billy Fisher (Tom Courtenay), is one of those young adults who can't seem to make that transition.